getbubblenow/bubble-docs/vpn_instructions/ios_vpn.md

    * A camera view will open.
 Scan the QR code shown on your other device.
 You'll be asked to provide a name for the tunnel.
 You can choose anything, but it's probably easiest to use the name of your Bubble.
 See the screenshot below for an example.
  <img src="ios_screenshots/03_set_vpn_name.png" alt="screenshot of WireGuard app adding VPN using QR code" height="500"/>

    * You'll now see a pop-up titled "WireGuard Would Like to Add VPN Configurations", like the screenshot shown below.
-Tap "Allow" and then enter your passcode
+Tap "Allow" and then enter your passcode.
  <img src="ios_screenshots/04_allow_vpn_config.png" alt="screenshot of WireGuard app requesting permission to add a VPN" height="500"/>

    * You'll now see your VPN connection listed, as shown below.
 Tap the toggle switch to turn it on.